Private Tours Entirely Designed Around You

 Planning a hanami day in Osaka requires more logistics than you'd think.
 Here's what matters based on doing this more times than I wanted to.

 Timing: Early morning offers your best chance at space and light.
 Arrive at Osaka Castle Park or Kema Sakuranomiya Park before 8 AM during weekends in early April.
 Weekday mornings after 9 AM work if you can't manage sunrise.
-Avoid midday on weekends unless you enjoy standing in place.
+If you dislike crowds, avoid midday on weekends.

 Transportation: Use public transportation.
 Trains get crowded during sakura season, but parking near popular spots is worse.
 Osaka Castle Park has three station options, which spreads arrival crowds.
 Sakuranomiya Park connects to two stations along the river.